Square Underwriting FAQs

 What happens at the end of the underwriting process?

 At the end of the underwriting process, Square may take different actions based on the level of risk of your business.
-For most businesses, you will be able to continue processing payments as normal.
+For most businesses, you’ll be able to continue processing payments as normal.

 For businesses that have a higher risk, Square may place one of these actions below on your account: